-Greene County's strategy to incorporate public education into our storm water management program relies heavily on partnering with and supporting existing education/advocacy groups such as the Watershed Committee of the Ozarks and the James River Basin Partnership.
+Greene County's strategy to incorporate public education into our storm water management program relies heavily on partnering with and supporting existing education/conservation organizations such as the Watershed Committee of the Ozarks and the James River Basin Partnership.
 Greene County can best utilize our limited fiscal and human resources by financially supporting and partnering with these groups whose sole focus is increasing public awareness of water quality and quantity issues confronting our community.
-The watershed organizations that we support provide education programs and information of higher quality and greater quantity than Greene County could do alone.
+The watershed organizations that we support provide education programs and information of higher quality and greater quantity than Greene County could provide without such partnerships.

 Even before being required to do so by the MS4 permit, Greene County has been active in efforts to educate the public on their contribution to stormwater pollution and what steps they can take to improve our water resources.
 From the inception of both organizations Greene County has helped partially fund both the Watershed Committee of the Ozarks (WCO) and the James River Basin Partnership (JRBP).
 Both of these organizations were formed with the mission of informing the public about water resources and how to protect them.
-Greene County's cooperation with these two organizations is the most effective tool utilized to inform the public about storm water issues.
+In addition to Greene County's independent education efforts, it is our cooperation with these two organizations that is the most effective tool utilized to inform the public about storm water issues.